mvacaporale/spotify-friends-next/public/spotify-privacy-policy.md

 - To authenticate you with Spotify and enable the Add-on's functionality
 - To maintain, improve, and develop new features
-- To understand how users interact with the Add-on
 - To diagnose technical problems and optimize performance

 ### 3.2 Communications

 - To respond to your inquiries and support requests
-- To send important notices, such as updates or changes to our terms
+- To send important notices, such as updates or changes to our terms (if you have opted in)
 - To provide information about new features or services (if you have opted in)

 ### 3.3 Legal and Security Purposes